Catalytic Coagulation

 \section{Catalytic monomers with mass-dependent reaction rates}

 The reaction scheme for this process is

-In contrast to models we considered previously when the rate could depend on the mass of the catalyst, we now assume that the rate depends on the mass of the reactant. the enzyme is impossible since all enzymes are monomers.)
+In contrast to models we considered previously when the rate could depend on the mass of the catalyst, we now assume that the rate depends on the mass of the reactant.
 The cluster densities now obey